martinring/thesis/src/5-Partitioning.md

 $$

-In other words, increasing the number of fixed variables does not necessarily decrease the average verification runtime.
+In other words, increasing the number of fixed variables does not necessarily decrease the average verification run time.
 This is because variables may depend on other variables, i.e. if we set one of them to a fixed value, the other one is restrained as well.